Determining Income for Child Support Calculations

 How can I make sure that child support is calculated according to my income?

 During a divorce in New Jersey, the process of determining what each party’s income is a complex one.

-Income determines whether alimony will be paid to maintain the other party’s standard of living, as well as be considered in the determination of child support payments.
+Income determines whether alimony will be paid to maintain the other party’s standard of living and be considered in the determination of child support payments.
 One would think that determining income would be as simple as reviewing the person’s income tax returns.
 This, however, is not the case; many other factors play into one’s “income,” as it is defined by the New Jersey Superior Court, including non-monetary assets, unnecessary business expenses that falsely deflate income, in-kind goods and services, and professional skills and employability that have not been utilized due to marital circumstances.
-Read on to learn more about how income is determined for the purposes of alimony and child support.
+Read on to learn more about how income is determined for alimony and child support.

 The Many Faces of Income